ronak750/AlgorithmsVisualiser/README.md

 ## Purpose
 This project's purpose was to help me understand that how to implement the prominent searching and sorting algorithms and to visualise how do these algorithms handle data in real time.
+Futher this project is entended to include colour filling algorithms.

 ## Features
 This project features many algorithms including: